Ben Simms

 Sound Box

-I built a sound box for my father-in-law's model rail set, featuring a 3D-printed case, keypad, speaker, headphone jack, and micro SD card reader connected to an Arduino Nano.
-He can now play corresponding MP3s by entering numbers on the keypad.
+A custom sound box built for a model railway set, featuring a 3D-printed case, keypad, speaker, headphone jack, and micro SD card reader, all connected to an Arduino Nano.
+Allows the user to play corresponding MP3s by entering numbers on the keypad.

 More2019 April